versionpress/versionpress/docs/content/en/02-feature-focus/04-searching-history.md

 Author of the action.
 You can use author name or his/her email, wildcards are supported.

+There are two special authors:

-Anonymous actions like posting a comment on a blog are tracked under a virtual user `nonadmin@example.com`.
+- `author:nonadmin@example.com` finds anonymous actions like posting a comment on a blog.
+- `author:wp-cli` finds actions done via [WP-CLI](http://wp-cli.org/).

 ### `date:`